Przemoo16/Employee-Authorization-System/README.md

 ## How to run

-1. First, download weights and face landmarks for neural network:
+1. First, download weights and face landmarks for neural network and put them into utils_folder:
 * [Weights](https://drive.google.com/file/d/1CPSeum3HpopfomUEK1gybeuIVoeJT_Eo/view).
 * [Face Landmarks](https://github.com/AKSHAYUBHAT/TensorFace/blob/master/openface/models/dlib/shape_predictor_68_face_landmarks.dat)

-And put them into utils_folder.

 2. Then, turn on Arduino and upload the **rfid.ino** to it.